NEU-ABLE-LAB/SurveyJs-HomeAssistant-Card/README.md

 * basic skills of Javascript, Jquery, Web Components, Lit Library
 * a workspace `config/www`

+## TODO: Add How to: HACS installation

+## TODO: Manual Installation

 ## Cloning the Repository

 You may clone this repository into your workspace and follow along.